 There are also other interesting active ranking works.
-Authors of \cite{ActiveRanking2016,ApproximateRanking2018,CoarseRanking2018,Simple2017} studied active ranking under the Borda-Score model, where the Borda-Score of item $i$ is defined as $\frac{1}{n-1}\sum_{j\neq i}p_{i,j}$.
+The authors of \cite{ActiveRanking2019,ApproximateRanking2018,CoarseRanking2018,Simple2017} studied active ranking under the Borda-Score model, where the Borda-Score of item $i$ is defined as $\frac{1}{n-1}\sum_{j\neq i}p_{i,j}$.
 We note that the Borda-Score model does not satisfy A2 and A3 and is not comparable with the model in this paper.
-There are also many works on best item(s) selection, including \cite{LimitedRounds2017,Chen2018,SpectralMLE2015,ListwisePL2017,mohajer2016active,RankCentrarity2016,ListwisePLMaxing2019}, which are less related to exact ranking.
+There are also many works on best item(s) selection, including \cite{LimitedRounds2017,MNLlistwise2018,SpectralMLE2015,ListwisePL2017,Mohajer2016active,RankCentrarity2016,ListwisePLMaxing2019}, which are less related to this paper.